Opioid Addiction services offered in Riverside, Colton, Colton and San Bernardino, CA

 An opioid addiction can lead to an overdose, which is life-threatening.
 Taking high doses of opioids causes your breathing to slow down or stop, leading to unconsciousness and death if not immediately treated.

-Dr. Hamisi is a substance abuse specialist who provides medication-assisted treatment (MAT) for opioid addiction.
+Your provider at Inland Empire Behavral Group may provide medication-assisted treatment (MAT) for opioid addiction.
 MAT is a comprehensive treatment that includes medications and therapy.

 Opioid addiction is a chronic disease that needs ongoing medical care and support.
 Call Inland Empire Behavioral Group or schedule an appointment online to get help today.